mzeis/Emzee_Dev/README.md

 ### info()

-The mose useful function is `info()`.
-It can be called in different ways:
+The most useful function is `info()`.
+You can call it using the model or the helper:

     # using a singleton model
     echo Mage::getSingleton('emzee_dev/debug')->info($this);